madflanderz/eslint-plugin-makestyles/docs/rules/makestyles-with-name.md

-# This rule ensures that a name is used inside material uis makeStyles function. (makestyles-with-name)
+# This rule ensures that a name is used inside material-ui makeStyles function. (makestyles-with-name)

-This rule helps to ensure the developer does not forget to add a `name` option to [makeStyles] function.
+This rule helps to ensure the developer does not forget to add a `name` option to [Material-UI makeStyles][makeStyles] function.

 ## Rule Details